bosque-juan/bosque-juan/README.md

 <h4> I´m a web developer.
-I like making interactives and interesting web site for users; where they found it as a nice thing.
+I like making interactive and interesting websites for users; where they found it as a nice thing.

 I'm currently doing a bakery web page </br>
 also studying English(B2),</br>